sardar-o1/SOC-Home-Lab-Setup/README.md

 # SOC-Home-Lab-Setup
 I built a simple and beginner-friendly SOC (Security Operations Center) home lab designed to provide an environment for hands-on practice in defensive cybersecurity.
 This project is part of my cybersecurity learning journey, where I practice blue team operations, basic threat detection, log analysis, and attack simulation in an isolated lab setup.

+I plan to continuously upgrade and expand this home lab in the future as part of my cybersecurity learning journey.

 # Virtualization
 Virtualization is a technology that allows a single physical computer to run multiple isolated virtual machines (VMs), each with its own operating system and applications simultaneously.